tbensky/PrologScheduling/README.md

 2. Prolog makes specifying your data and pattern(s) very natural, maybe even easier than with a procedural language.
 Both are just parts of the actual Prolog code.

-I usually find specifying the data for a problem very enjoyable, and it feels like I'm making fast progress in solving my problem.
+I usually find specifying the data for a problem very enjoyable.
+I usually do this first, and it feels like I'm making fast progress in solving my problem.
 "Prolog is so fun and flexible" I often think.
-The pattern however, which will drive the search, feels much more difficult, and progress is usually very slow.
+The pattern however, which will drive the search, feels much more difficult, and progress is usually very very slow.

 I think with Prolog, people get hung up on stating the pattern they are looking for in their data.
 They kind of expect Prolog to just "know" such things.

-In scheduling for
-example, there is no built in magic of Prolog like `make_a_schedule(X),` where you hit return and X will be a list of rooms and what classes can be placed into it.
+In scheduling for example, there is no built in magic of Prolog like `make_a_schedule(X),` where you hit return and X will be a list of rooms and what classes can be placed into each.

 You still have to code up the Prolog that ensures classes aren't placed on top of each other, some kind of termination condition, some data structure that models "rooms of classes," etc. If you want something that may understand scheduing already, look at something like [MiniZinc](https://www.minizinc.org).

 As [Triska](https://www.metalevel.at/prolog) pointed out, if you've wandered over to Prolog, it's probably because you know you have a difficult problem to solve, likely with a large phase-space to explore.
- You're looking at Prolog because even at the start, you are already stuck on what to do.
+You're looking at Prolog because you are already stuck on what to do.
 Perhaps you don't see an easy route in a procedural language.
 Your feeling for problems like these is that if a computer does find a solution for you, it'll kind of feel like "magic."

 Prolog, at minimum, makes searching large phase-spaces at least plausible, and the implementation may even be easier on you.
+Finding solutions in large search spaces is kind of magical.

 Likely in your procedural
 language, all you can think of is `for(i=0;i<1000000000;i++)`, which you already know won't really work.
 Prolog